-2. Build a relationship
+Building a relationship

 If your subscribers like and trust you, a higher percentage of them will be interested in booking a room at your hotel.

-So how do you build this relationship?
+How do you build this relationship?

 The content you share should solve the biggest problems your target audience has.
 Those problems can range from making travelling easier to saving money.
 These emails can be sent as autoresponders you set up through your email marketing software.